Venus In Aquarius Is Here — You Need To Channel Its Good Energy

 February 24: Venus squares Jupiter, expanding our hearts and popularity.

-February 29: Venus harmonizes with the nodes of destiny, bringing fated connections our way today.
+February 29: Venus harmonises with the nodes of destiny, bringing fated connections our way today.
 It’s a wonderful time for a first date or to ask for a raise.

 March 3: Venus aspects Uranus, empowering individuals to express their authentic selves and establish relationships based on their personal preferences.
 Also, urging us to fight against injustices in the world.